MicrosoftDocs/common-data-model-and-service/entity-reference/system-fields.md

 # System Fields

 A set of standard fields is included with every entity.
-These fields are used by the CDM to provide behaviors such as concurrency management, security, and audit trails.
+These fields are used to provide behaviors such as concurrency management, security, and audit trails.

 Field Name | Description
 ---|---